inofficial-altv-tutorials/vehicles/README.md

 - The folder structure and the file names are just examples and could be different.

 ### Use it as a template...
 A good advice might be to have a template folder.
-Therefore just do step 1, but then name it something like '.vehicles', '!exampleveh', '#veh' or '_vehicletemp'.
-(The signs will list this template folder in top of your resources.)
+Therefore just do step 1, but then name it something like '.vehicle', '#example', '_template' or '#'.
+(The symbols will list this template folder in top of your resources.)